Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 the Shell.
 If the match fails, loading of xclbin is denied.

 xclbin loading is requested using the ICAP_DOWNLOAD_AXLF ioctl command.
-When loading a xclbin, xrt-mgmt driver performs the following *logical* operations:
+When loading a xclbin, the xrt-mgmt driver performs the following *logical* operations:

 1. Copy xclbin from user to kernel memory
 2. Sanity check the xclbin contents